wcagreen/redactatron/README.md

 Redactatron uses a visual marking and rasterization approach to ensure complete removal of sensitive content:

 1. **Load & Display**: Open a PDF, Word document (.docx), or image.
-Word documents are automatically converted to PDF for processing
+Word documents are automatically converted to PDF for processing using Pandoc
 2. **Mark Redactions**: Visually draw rectangles over sensitive content in the editor.
 You can mark multiple areas across multiple pages
 3. **Search & Navigate**: Use the search feature to find specific terms or phrases, then quickly navigate to and redact them
 4. **Review & Edit**: Delete individual redactions by right-clicking, or clear all redactions for a file